Back Up Your Files Through an Ubuntu Live Disk

 Using Extra PC for Backup Storage

-- 1In your extra Windows PC, share a folder to the network.This folder will be the drop off point of your backed up files from the defective PC.Advertisement
+- 1This folder will be the drop off point of your backed up files from the defective PC.In your extra Windows PC, share a folder to the network.Advertisement

 - 3Select "Windows share" as the type of connection.